 Collaborate – your team managers are likely to have some creative ideas on how to juggle tasks and to share resources so that all projects get completed as per schedule.

 Pro Tip: Let this initial planning meeting be a place without any critical evaluations.
 If a manager states he/she is under-allocated, then trust them, instead of giving your feedback.
-Work with all team leads to make plans and adjust workloads so that resource scheduling and allocation starts on the right foot.
+Work with all team leads to make plans and adjust workloads so that resource management and allocation starts on the right foot.

 - Try to Eliminate Resource Overlaps between Projects